stabbylambda/advent/2023/README.md

 Struct time.
 I went back to the `nom` parser and actually parsed out the `-` and `=` which did require me to go back and rework the hash function.
 Next step was putting together the instructions, which was pretty straightforward.
 I used a `BTreeMap` so I could see the keys in order while debugging.
 Nothing really that fancy in this.

+## Day 16

+### Part 1

+Another pretty easy one.
+As soon as I saw the splitting, I knew it was going to be a `VecDeque` solution where we push and pop.
+I initially let the autocomplete scaffold out all of the match conditions and then manually collapsed them when I figured out what the outcomes were.
+I initially hit an infinite loop because I assumed the beam would always end up off the edge and I'd get a None for the neighbor.
+But that's not true.
+So I updated the `visited` set to take into account the `Direction` because then we won't retrace steps.

+### Part 2

+Just extract part 1's function and then generate a new beam for each edge tile and then find the max.
+I don't know if there's much more to say about this one.